 As mentioned before, your hook or subject line is what a journalist will read first when they spot your email pitch.
 The main reason why email pitches are read is that their subject line is generic, boring, repetitive, or unprofessional.
 By creating eye-catching subject lines customized to the time, situation, and type of person they are dealing with, companies have a higher open rate when it comes to cold emails.

 3) Cut to the chase

 4) Focus on the value you’re offering

 Good public relations depends on a mutually beneficial relationship between your company and the journalist you’re pitching.
 Nevertheless, it takes some time and patience to build positive relationships with your media contacts.
 At the beginning of this relationship, it is upon you to send the first email and get the journalist’s attention.
 Since this is a new relationship, the target journalist may likely have little to no information about the company.

 In this case, you should discuss the topic of the email and focus on how your story can benefit the journalist.
 Perhaps it can help them achieve higher authority in the industry.
 Alternatively, it might provide them with information that will help their target audience solve a problem.

 5) Include all contact information

-One benefit of including all contact information & the social proof is it provides many channels for target journalists and audiences to contact the company.
+One benefit of including all contact information is it provides many channels for target journalists and audiences to contact the company.
 It also builds a higher level of trust in the industry because it legitimizes the business and establishes credibility.

 6) Consistent follow-up emails

 While it may not be a good idea to continually bombard or harass journalists with follow-up emails, having a well-constructed follow-up email can be the reason why journalists take more interest in a topic.
 Companies should also create a crisis management plan for follow-up emails which you keep on hand if you get a negative response to your initial cold outreach.
 They could include emails to prospects who did not open the email.
 You should also account for those who didn’t respond, and other factors.